bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 3 is Out!.md

 <p></p>
 {% endraw %}

-We found that the previously proposed <code>containsRaw</code> approach is inefficient, and opted for making <code>contains()</code> a bit more permissive, while keeping the initially intended safety.
+We found that the previously proposed `containsRaw` approach is inefficient, and opted for making `contains()` a bit more permissive, while keeping the initially intended safety.
 Note that the collection interfaces themselves are intact, and all this is done solely through extension functions.
 Use <em>Code Cleanup</em> to migrate your code.
 ## Language Changes

 Some highlights from the language changes, the full list is available [here](https://github.com/JetBrains/kotlin/releases/tag/build-1.0.0-beta-3595) .<br/>